Macros for Women Over 50 - The Ultimate Guide

 Why Macros Matter More After 50

-Macronutrient balance is important at all stages of menopause, but the changes that occur around and after menopause can make it even more important for women over 50.
+Macronutrient balance is important at all stages of menopause.
+However, during and after menopause can make it even more important for women over 50.

 How Aging Affects Macronutrient Needs